2019-20 Annual Report (text version)

 - talent management and succession planning programs

-- CEO Awards recognising individual employees and teams who exemplify QTC’s values, and
+- CEO Awards provides non-monetary recognition of individual employees and teams who exemplify QTC’s values, and

 - culture and diversity programs.